All Episodes

 You should have kept your promise.

-You know, if Donald Trump this is something I'd like Nate Silva to look into.
+And I think that this open sabotage, you know, if Donald Trump, this is something I'd like Nate Silva to look into.

-One of the problems that Trump is having is with the polls is he can't consolidate the base.
+One of the problems that Trump is having with the polls is he can't consolidate the base.

 And that's because he's being sabotaged literally by all of these people.

-So that's why I say if you're a never Trumper, you're at more than a half a vote for Hillary.
+So that's why I say if you're a never-Trumper, you're more than a half a vote for Hillary and that you'll own Hillary's policies.

 And I will hold you accountable and name you by name.

-You say, Hannity, you're responsible.
+You say, Hanity, you're responsible.

 I was responsible for giving airtime to every candidate.

-Uh excuse me, I didn't even vote in the Republican primary because I'm a registered conservative.
+Excuse me, I didn't even vote in the Republican primary because I'm a registered conservative.

 I couldn't vote.